nongnoochr/covid-buddy/devpost_project.md

 The "Find Healthcare Providers" dialog is a modal dialog which consists of two main components:
 1. *Quick Search*
    * This section enable a user to applie a filter to quickly search for nearby specialists in the HealthCare Locator SDK
-   * A set of specialists in this QuickSearch was determined by possible health issues from COVID-19 that were identified from the collected FAQ data which are
+   * A set of specialists in this QuickSearch was determined by possible health issues from COVID-19 that were identified in the collected FAQ data which are
      * Pediatrics
      * Obstetrics
      * Psychiatry

 2. *HealthCare Locator SDK*
-   * Leveraging a rich set of built-in features the IQVIA's HealthCare Locator SDK to allow better access to Healthcare Providers to a user
+   * Leveraging a rich set of built-in features of the IQVIA's HealthCare Locator SDK to allow better access to Healthcare Providers to a user

 To launch the 'Find Healthcare Providers" dialog is easy, a user can easily launch the dialog from a permanant button in the app's navigation bar or a contextual hyperlink which is provided throughout the app.